|Statehouse||Rotunda||Light Courts||Map Room||Senate Chamber||House Chamber||Governor's Office||Museum Gallery|

-Also situated in the Rotunda is the Lincoln-Vicksburg Memorial, sculpted by Thomas D. Jones of Cincinnati, consists of a white Carara marble bust of Abraham Lincoln and a marble relief of the Confederate Army's surrender at Vicksburg.
-The bust is the only portrait statue that Lincoln sat for during his lifetime, and is considered a good likeness.
+Also situated in the Rotunda is the Lincoln and Soldiers’ Monument , sculpted by Thomas D. Jones of Cincinnati, consists of a white Carara marble bust of Abraham Lincoln and a marble relief of the Confederate Army's surrender at Vicksburg.
+The bust is one of only five statues that Lincoln sat for during his lifetime, and is considered a good likeness.
 When asked by the artist what he thought of the work, Lincoln replied, "I think it looks very much like the critter."

 Just outside of the Rotunda hangs another original piece of art.
 The Signing of the Treaty of Greeneville, by Howard Chandler Christy, depicts the negotiations between representatives of the U.S. government and Native Americans that led to the eventual United States control of the Northwest Territories.
 This painting was completed in 1945 and hangs above the east stairs.

 On Jan.
 6, 1857, citizens from all over Ohio were invited to partake in the Grand Jubilee, the historic Statehouse opening.
 The Rotunda was filled with banquet tables heaped with food.
 Guests that evening consumed 1,600 loaves of bread, 15 barrels of crackers, 900 pounds of butter, four barrels of crushed sugar, 24 barrels of milk, 300 turkeys, 125 hams and 1,000 gallons of oysters.